run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 > Example:

-> ``runai submit jup1 --jupyter -g 0.5 --service-type=ingress`` will start an interactive session named jup1 and use an ingress load balancer to connect to it.
+> ``runai submit --name jup1 --jupyter -g 0.5 --service-type=ingress`` will start an interactive session named jup1 and use an ingress load balancer to connect to it.
 The output of the command is an access token for the notebook.
 Run ``runai list`` to find the URL for the notebook.

 --template string
 >  Templates are currently not supported.